 - Initial service level proposals and scoping of equality issues.
-Focus is on the expected and known impact of service reduction proposals on key equality groups / protected characteristics; this work is led by Senior Managers/ Directors responsible for the services with briefing sessions with all Directorate heads to explore possible scope and impact of specific proposals on key Equality issues. - The work is to identify the scope of possible impacts, in order to inform Chief Officer's deliberation and Elected Members selection of proposals to take forward to consultation. - All budget related proposals with significant equality implications are identified to decision makers, an appropriate level of impact work is commissioned through data analysis and consultation with service users, and other stakeholders affected.

-Assessing staffing impacts.
-As explained in the main report, at this stage, we don't anticipate a significant direct impact on staffing as a result of this year's proposals.
-If this should change and staffing impacts do become more evident, we are then able to assess the effects on staff diversity issues.
-We do this by preparing a benchmark analysis of the current levels of workforce diversity for each of the key equality characteristics - Race, Gender, Disability, Age, Religion and Belief, and Sexual Orientation.
+Focus is on the expected and known impact of service reduction proposals on key equality groups / protected characteristics; this work is led by Senior Managers/ Directors responsible for the services with briefing sessions with all Directorate heads to explore possible scope and impact of specific proposals on key Equality issues. - The work is to identify the scope of possible impacts, in order to inform Chief Officer's deliberation and Elected Members selection of proposals to take forward to consultation. - All budget related proposals with significant equality implications are identified to decision makers, an appropriate level of impact work is commissioned through data analysis and consultation with service users, and other stakeholders affected. - Assessing staffing impacts.
+At this stage, we don't anticipate a significant direct impact on staffing as a result of this year's proposals.
+The Council works incredibly hard throughout the year to mitigate the potential for compulsory redundancies as a result of the annual budgetary process.
+In order to achieve this the following action is taken: - 1. continuation of voluntary unpaid leave arrangements - 2. strict controls via a weekly Resourcing Panel for recruitment requests - 3. consideration of applications for early retirement, flexible retirement and voluntary redundancy - 4. holding vacant posts throughout the year which are subsequently removed resulting in a saving - 5. enabling employees to voluntarily reduce their hours of work if they wish to do so - 6. offering unpaid career breaks and unpaid sabbaticals - 7. cessation or limitation of the use of agency staff and casuals - 8. redeploying employees into other roles where their role is proposed to cease/change and Sexual Orientation.
 This is then compared to the demographic profile of the pools of staff that would be placed at risk of redundancy through the specific service proposals, and any significant variances highlighted and investigated.